cytoscape/RCy3/README.md

 # Welcome to RCy3: 2.0 and Beyond
-Building upon the phenominal success of RCytoscape and RCy3, Cytoscape is adopting the project (and primary responsibility) to provide a robust R package for the rapidly evolving Cytoscape ecosystem.
+Building upon the phenominal success of RCytoscape and RCy3, Cytoscape is adopting this project to provide a robust R package for the rapidly evolving Cytoscape ecosystem.
 We are beginning with a major refactor of RCy3 that includes:

 * independence from the graphNEL object model
-* optional object-based arguments
 * harmonized function and argument names
 * support for Cytoscape commands
 * better support for Cytoscape apps
+* see [NEWS](NEWS) for the complete release notes
 * coordinated development with CyREST and the Cytoscape service model
   * [New API](https://github.com/cytoscape/cyREST/issues?utf8=✓&q=milestone%3A*+label%3A%22new+API%22+is%3A*)
 * coordinated development with other scripting libraries, e.g.,